nhab/Focus/README.md

 ![]( https://github.com/nhab/Focus/blob/master/moto.png?raw=true "")

 # Focus.js
+Focus.js is a replacement for CSS in html.

+It is series of JavaScript functions that  are using DOM to manipulate html element color, position, dimension and more.

-Traditional web developement aproach needs more than 3 programming skill to write a single website:html,javascript and css ,plus thousands of libraries/frameworks.
+Traditional web developement needs more than 3 programming skill to write a single website:html,javascript and css (+ many libraries/frameworks).

-The easier aproach is to focus on javascript which is able to produce the html dom elements and css.In this way your efforts will be more effective.
+The easier aproach is to focus on javascript which is more capable and more easer.

+Js is able to produce and manupulate the html elements Using it's DOM Class.

+In this way your efforts will be more effective.
 Focus.js is the answer for such a need.

 Focus.js is framework for make coding and debuging the web development much easier ,by **focusing on one skill** instead of 3.